Startech Finance Ltd leads gainers in 'B' group

 -

-Mold-Tek Technologies Ltd, G K P Printing & Packaging Ltd, Premier Polyfilm Ltd and KIOCL Ltd are among the other gainers in the BSE's 'B' group today, 04 May 2022.
+20 Microns Ltd, Asian Hotels (East) Ltd, Fiberweb (India) Ltd and Gokaldas Exports Ltd are among the other gainers in the BSE's 'B' group today, 05 May 2022.

-Mold-Tek Technologies Ltd, G K P Printing & Packaging Ltd, Premier Polyfilm Ltd and KIOCL Ltd are among the other gainers in the BSE's 'B' group today, 04 May 2022.
+20 Microns Ltd, Asian Hotels (East) Ltd, Fiberweb (India) Ltd and Gokaldas Exports Ltd are among the other gainers in the BSE's 'B' group today, 05 May 2022.

-Startech Finance Ltd soared 20.00% to Rs 163.2 at 11:46 IST.
+Startech Finance Ltd surged 19.98% to Rs 195.8 at 12:03 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 9002 shares were traded on the counter so far as against the average daily volumes of 14998 shares in the past one month.
+On the BSE, 23502 shares were traded on the counter so far as against the average daily volumes of 14971 shares in the past one month.

-Mold-Tek Technologies Ltd surged 15.63% to Rs 113.55.
+20 Microns Ltd spiked 12.70% to Rs 90.1.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 40039 shares were traded on the counter so far as against the average daily volumes of 63148 shares in the past one month.
+On the BSE, 97863 shares were traded on the counter so far as against the average daily volumes of 57256 shares in the past one month.

-G K P Printing & Packaging Ltd spiked 11.23% to Rs 156.
+Asian Hotels (East) Ltd soared 12.60% to Rs 260.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 1961 shares were traded on the counter so far as against the average daily volumes of 25498 shares in the past one month.
+On the BSE, 9707 shares were traded on the counter so far as against the average daily volumes of 2477 shares in the past one month.

-Premier Polyfilm Ltd jumped 10.51% to Rs 112.
+Fiberweb (India) Ltd advanced 11.26% to Rs 46.95.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 16619 shares were traded on the counter so far as against the average daily volumes of 15923 shares in the past one month.
+On the BSE, 20675 shares were traded on the counter so far as against the average daily volumes of 26914 shares in the past one month.

-KIOCL Ltd rose 10.35% to Rs 241.45.
+Gokaldas Exports Ltd gained 11.09% to Rs 480.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 43110 shares were traded on the counter so far as against the average daily volumes of 9082 shares in the past one month.
+On the BSE, 84628 shares were traded on the counter so far as against the average daily volumes of 81035 shares in the past one month.

 Powered by Capital Market - Live News